a listed, 12th century manor house with its walled garden

 The cellars can be accessed from the inside via a stairway and from the outside via wide carriage doors on the north facade.
 This Romanesque cross-rib vaulted servants’ hall is of an unusual size, measuring approx. 22.65 m long by 9.40 m wide, under 4.20 m high vaults.
 It is divided into two rooms.
 Three square masonry pillars support the cross-springers.
 A thick, heavily protruding lower springer, shaped in a quarter round, tops each of these pillars.
 An essential feature for everyday life is its pool of drinking water, fed by a natural spring.
 In the east gable, an opening in the tower where a stone stairway provides access to the start of the old wall-walk, on a level with the roof.
 Featuring a Saint-Gilles spiral, a technique used up until the 13th century, this stairway makes it possible to confirm the construction date of the building as the 12th century.
 These cellars were historically used as storerooms for preserving food.
 Initially, a showcase for the wealth of its lords, the cellars were then used by the deans to store their payments in kind, produce of the surrounding lands, notably including wine.
 This area currently houses an oil-fired boiler.

 The entrance door on the south facade opens into a wide vestibule, housing an oak wood stairway.
 On one side, a corridor leads to the cellar door and that of the kitchen, where a large, 16th century granite fireplace faces a window, looking out over Mont-Saint-Michel.
 The kitchen precedes a small dining room and a veranda.
 On the other side, double moulded doors, topped with a carved wooden panel featuring putti, provides access to a vestibule in use as a study.
 This vestibule leads to a dining room, a library and a large lounge.
 Opposite the fireplace in the dining room is a moulded, wooden dresser.
 This room communicates, on one side, with a back kitchen and, on the other, with the library.
 The latter is a large, long room, decorated with 1930’s wallpaper, featuring a floral pattern dotted with blue birds.
 The library is followed by a room in use as a dressing room and a bedroom.
 The large lounge, with oak wood parquet flooring, is illuminated via a window and a French window, opening on to the garden.
 A grey marble fireplace, with white veining.
 A door leads to the so-called “dean’s bedroom”.
 This room still has its 18th century panelling and its alcove, with bevelled moulding topped with a Rocaille style carved shell.
-A door provides access to a shower room.
+A door provides access to a shower room and toilet.

 The oak wood stairway, with its wrought iron railings, leads up to a first landing (half level).
 A door opens into a corridor, set in the thickness of the gable wall, leading to a bedroom, with a bathroom and toilet.
 A door, on the upper landing, leads to a dressing room, the walls of which are lined with two rows of large cupboards with moulded doors.
 This storage space is also used as a hall area leading to the various bedrooms: a first door provides access to a bedroom, with a shower room and a balcony looking out over the Sée Valley, a second to a second bedroom, with a fireplace, a third door opens on to the attic stairway, a fourth leads to a corridor.
 The latter provides access, on one side, to a large bedroom, with a bathroom and toilet, and on the other, to a bathroom and two smaller bedrooms, illuminated via windows set in the top of the old gothic windows in the north facade.